Murder arrest after woman, 84, dies in Enfield

 A man has been arrested on suspicion of murder after an 84-year-old woman died at a property.

-The woman was found by officers at an address in Stainton Road, Enfield, north London, at about 02:15 GMT on Sunday.
+Lesma Jackson was found by officers at an address in Stainton Road, Enfield, north London, at about 02:15 GMT on Sunday.

 She was found with multiple injuries, and was pronounced dead a short time later, the Met Police said.

-A 50-year-old man, known to the woman, was arrested at the scene on suspicion of murder.
+A 50-year-old man, known to Ms Jackson, was arrested at the scene on suspicion of murder.

-He remains in custody.
+Officers had attended the address following concerns for the welfare of Ms Jackson.

 The force said a post-mortem examination is set to take place.

 Related Internet Links